rinoldsimon/ToDos/README.md

 # todos

-A simple todo app using Ember.js
+A simple todo app using Ember.js, where one can Add/Edit/Delete/Complete tasks.

 [DEMO](https://ember-to-do-list.herokuapp.com/todos)